alexliap/sk_serve/README.md

 ![PyPI Version](https://img.shields.io/pypi/v/simple-serve?label=pypi%20package)
 ![Downloads](https://static.pepy.tech/badge/simple-serve)

-Deployment of a Scikit-Learn model and it's column transformations with a single endpoint.
-Only a traditional Scikit-Learn model is needed and a ColumnTransformer object (sklearn.compose) to deploy your model.
+Deployment of a Scikit-Learn pipeline with a single endpoint.
 Validation of input data is also supported with pydantic.

 ### Usage